qcri-social/AIDR/Operator's-manual.md

 The Tagger component of AIDR automatically applies the topics of interest to tweets collected in real-time using the Collector.
 This is where the machine learning kicks in.
 The Tagger uses the human-classified tweets to learn what kinds of tweets the user is interested in.
 When enough tweets have been classified (20 minimum), the Tagger automatically begins to tag new tweets by topic of interest.
 The more tweets a user classifies, the more accurate the Tagger will be.
 Note that each automatically tagged tweet includes an accuracy score—i.e., the probability that the tweet was correctly tagged by the automatic Tagger.
 The Tagger displays a list of automatically tagged tweets updated in real-time.
 The user can filter this list by topic and/or accuracy score—display all tweets tagged as “Needs” with an accuracy of 90% or more, for example.
 She can also download the tagged tweets for further analysis.
 In addition, she can share the data link of her Tagger with developers so they can import the tagged tweets directly into to their own platforms, e.g., MicroMappers, Ushahidi, CrisisTracker, etc. (Note that AIDR already powers CrisisTracker by automating the classification of tweets).
 In addition, the user can share a display link with individuals who wish to embed the live feed into their websites, blogs, etc.

+### Instructions

+This manual covers the working procedures for an operator of AIDR using Twitter for collection.
+The following section contains step-by-step instructions for using the platform.

 # 1. Logging in